NVSL/QuadClass-Resources/labs/Building-Parts-In-Eagle/README.md

 1. Choose a meaningful name: e.g, "0805_RESISTOR" or "0805_LED".
 Using the part number your are building for makes sense if there’s only one part that is that size, but for things like resistors, there are many parts (with different colors, resistances, etc.) that are the same size and you can reuse the footprint.
 Therefore, a name that reflects the type of footprint the part uses is appropriate (e.g., `0805_RESISTOR` is descriptive in this way).
 2. Draw a box in tDocu that matches the nominal dimensions of the part.
 For parts with leads that extend from the part’s footprint (e.g., the MOSFET), you can draw in the leads too, if you want. tDocu doesn’t show up on the board.
 3. Include a text item that displays the reference designator for the part.
 It should be on layer `tName` and the magic string “>NAME” is replaced with the reference designator.
 4. Include a text item that displays the value of the part.
-It should be on layer tValues. “>VALUE” is replaced with the value.
+It should be on layer tValues/ValuesTop. “>VALUE” is replaced with the value.
 This will show up in your assembly drawing to help ensure you install the right part.
-5. Drawing elements on `tKeepout` showing the area in which other part are not allowed.
+5. Drawing elements on `tKeepout/ComponentExcludeTop` showing the area in which other part are not allowed.
 This should include the physical extent of the device and other other areas that need to be kept clear.
-See the note below about how to structure your `tKeepout` lines.
+See the note below about how to structure your `tKeepout/ComponentExcludeTop` lines.
-6. The text for the reference designator (which appears as '>NAME' in layer `tNames`) footprint name should be in the “vector” font and of size 0.9mm with a “ratio” of 8.
+6. The text for the reference designator (which appears as '>NAME' in layer `tNames/NamesTop`) footprint name should be in the “vector” font and of size 0.9mm with a “ratio” of 8.
 This is not the default for text in the footprint editor (if you figure how to make it the default, let me know).
 These settings make the reference designators as small as possible while still be legible.
 7. The text for the reference designator should not overlap with each other or the silkscreen for the device.
 8. The text for the reference designator should be aligned to 0.1mm grid (using a 0.5mm grid is better but not always possible).
-9. You should tnclude text with “>VALUE” in the the `tValues` layer if the part has a value (e.g., resistors and capacitors).
+9. You should tnclude text with “>VALUE” in the the `tValues/ValuesTop` layer if the part has a value (e.g., resistors and capacitors).
 Real-world designs don’t usually do this, but it makes hand assembly easier.
 ALl the boards for the class have values on the board.
 They should use the same font as the the reference designators (">NAME").
-10. Add lines on `tPlace` that guide the orientation, placement, and alignment of the parts.
+10. Add lines on `tPlace/SilkscreenTop` that guide the orientation, placement, and alignment of the parts.
 There are many different styles to consider.
 Google for “Resistor silkscreen” etc. for inspiration.
 Follow these guidelines:
     1. For polarized components, draw with the positive terminal on the left.
     2. For polarized components, make the positive terminal the first terminal.
     4. For polarized components, clearly mark the distinguished terminal with a dot or extra line.
 The distinguished terminal is the one that is marked in some way on the actual device, so you can oriente the mark on the device with mark on the board.